SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 A real-time system is system whose progression is defined in terms of timeliness based on the requirements of the environment, and whose actions need to be synchronized with the same environment.

 There are 3 types of RT systems:
-- Soft RT - Timing failures must be avoided
+- Soft RT - Occasional timing failures are accepted
-- Hard RT - Occasional timing failures must be avoided, but can be accepted
+- Hard RT - Timing failures must be avoided
 - Mission-Critical RT - Occasional timing failures must be avoided, and must be handled with exceptions

 Deadlines must be met both during normal operation and faulty operation